RaikoM/veriff_test/README.md

 #### `yarn test`
 Launches the test runner in watch mode.

+#### `yarn test:coverage`
+Launches the test runner and displays coverage.
+Is not running in watch mode.

 #### `yarn build`
 Builds the app for production to the `build` folder.